MULTIMEDIA-ENGLISH

 We can meet ______________________ lunch time and have something to eat together at / in / on

-We all get together ______________________ Christmas Day at / in / on
+We went to Edinburgh ______________________ summer at / in / on

-The meeting starts ______________________ 10 o'clock in / on / at
+The meeting starts ______________________ 10 o'clock on / at / in

-Most shops are closed ______________________ Sundays at / in / on
+They always turn on the street-lights ______________________ sunset at / in / on

 I will finish this ______________________ a few minutes, I'm almost done. on / in / at

-I was born ______________________ September 7th in / on / at
+Everybody went to bed ______________________ midnight in / on / at

 Total number of items: 25